tmmuniz/cloud-security-automation/README.md

 2. Push to the main branch will execute PLAN workflow

-3. GitHub Actions will:
+3. APPLY workflow will:
    - Provision the infrastructure
    - Configure instances
    - Run security checks

 4. To clean all:
-   - Empty Buckets
+   - Empty the Buckets (-app and -adm)
-   - Run Terraform Destroy Workflow
+   - Run Terraform DESTROY Workflow

 ---